wesleykg/1kp_workflow/README.md

 ## How to Use

 * `make download` will download and decompress assemblies and stats files
-* `make split` will divide a specified genome into individual genes
+* `make split` will divide a specified genome in fasta format into individual genes
 * `make blastdb` creates a blast database for each assembly
-* `make search` performs a blast search on all databases using all genes from
-   a specied genome
+* `make search` performs a blast search on all databases using all genes from a specied genome
+* `make create` creates an alignment for each gene found in each species
+* `make align` automatically aligns the alignment created by `make create`

 Specify a genome by typing genome=CODE (See below for CODE details) after the above commands